Back

 2 Keep the language less formal

 Language is down to scripting again.
-When we see draft ideas for a script or we’re given promotional materials to use, the language is often overly complex with long sentences and is rather formal.
+When we see draft ideas for a script or we’re given promotional materials to use, the language is often overly complex, with long sentences, and rather formal.
 This is really common.

 If you have a complex product offering, don’t use business jargon language and lengthy sentences; you need to explain it quickly and clearly.

-This doesn’t mean dumbing down, but being concise, avoiding passive language, avoiding too much repetition.
+This doesn’t mean dumbing down, but being concise, avoiding passive language, and avoiding too much repetition.

-As tech is always changing and growing, you probably find the business quite exciting and revolutionary to work in (I hope!).
-So, if we can convey that excitement, the audience will feel it.
+As technology is always changing and growing, you probably find the business quite exciting and revolutionary to work in (I hope!).
+So, if we can convey that excitement in the video, the audience will feel it too and be excited to stat that journey with you.

 You can be creative with language, be funny, use visual metaphors, and keep the language more casual, it is spoken word, after all.
 It’ll be more relating to the audience and quicker to digest if they’re only half watching /listening (which is often the case!).